 Benzene is an important chemical, but toxic in nature.
-It is primarily used as an intermediate to make other chemical products including plastics, rubbers, dyes, lubricants, glues, paints, detergents, drugs and pesticides.
+It is primarily used as an intermediate to make other chemical products including plastics, rubbers, dyes, lubricants, glues, paints which can be found in the synthetic interior of cars.
 It is also present in vehicle emissions, cigarette smoke and gasoline.

-According to the World Health Organisation, there is no safe exposure for airborne benzene but OSHA in the US has set the permissible long-term exposure limit to 1ppm per 8 hour day, 40 hours a week, and a short-term exposure limit of 5 ppm for 15 minutes.
+According to the World Health Organisation, there is no safe exposure for airborne benzene but OSHA in the US sets a permissible long-term exposure limit to 1ppm per 8 hour day (based on 40 hours a week), and a short-term exposure limit of 5 ppm for 15 minutes.

-In our test report, we found that a sample of 1 gram of activated carbon from the used box had adsorbed 978 ppm of benzene fumes as well as other VOCs (volatile organic compounds) not tested.
+Our test report on the used car purifier showed that 1 gram of activated carbon adsorbed 978 ppm of benzene fumes - as well as other VOCs (volatile organic compounds) not tested.

-If we measure this against the OHSA exposure limit above, we can break it down as follows:
+We can put this into perspective using the OHSA exposure limit above, by breaking it down as follows:

-The box was used for 113 days and there are 50g of activated carbon per box.
-This breaks down to 433 ppm per day or 18 ppm per hour which is 4.5 ppm per 15minutes.
+The box was used for 113 days and there are 50g of activated carbon per car purifier so 50g x 978ppm divided by 113 days.
+This result shows the used car purifier had adsorbed 433 ppm per day /18 ppm per hour / 4.5 ppm per 15minutes.

 • Air pollution • Temperature • Relative Humidity • City or countryside • Traffic conditions • Age and type of car • Fuel type